lauralifts/loadmgt-workshop/circuitbreaking/demo-retries/README.md

 can often be the result of some transient problem.
 Avoiding a retry storm prevents a short-lived issue from becoming a [metastable failure](https://charap.co/metastable-failures-in-the-wild/).

+When the retry CB opens what it means is that it won't do any more automatic retries - so any request that gets a 500 will pass that downstream.
+So in this demo, you will see the downstreams receiving a mixture of 200s - requests that were successful initially - and 500s, which are requests that failed, and which Envoy declines to retry because the circuitbreaker is open.

 ### Sending HTTP traffic

 Let's send some HTTP traffic through Envoy.